Quark model calculations of transition form factors at high photon virtualities: Transition form factors at large

 The first option can be implemented using the EBAC/Argonne-Osaka~\cite{EBAC} estimate for the bare core contributions, obtained when the baryon-meson couplings are turned off~\cite{SatoLee01,EBAC}.
 In this limit, we obtain the blue points from Fig.~\ref{figDelta} in the left and central panels.
 One can see that those points (bare contribution) are well described by the fits used to determine $\psi_\Delta$ (dashed lines in the left and central panels).
 At large $Q^2$, we can see in the central panel of Fig.~\ref{figDelta}, that the valence quark contributions are dominant and describe well the data.

-As mentioned, $\psi_\Delta$, can also be estimated by a fit of the model parameters to a lattice QCD data with $m_\pi \simeq $400--600 MeV~\cite{LatticeD,Alexandrou08}.
-In this case, the pion cloud effects can be ignored and one obtains then a cleaner estimate of the valence quark effects.
+As mentioned, $\psi_\Delta$, can also be estimated by a fit of the model parameters to a lattice QCD data with \mbox{$m_\pi \simeq $ 400--600 MeV}~\cite{LatticeD,Alexandrou08}.
+In this case, the pion cloud effects are reduced and one obtains a cleaner estimate of the valence quark effects.
 Based on the extension of the model to the lattice QCD regime~\cite{Lattice,LatticeD}, we conclude that the parametrization derived from the EBAC estimate is also consistent with the lattice QCD data from~\cite{Alexandrou08}, as shown in~\cite{LatticeD}.
 The main conclusion is then that $\psi_\Delta$ can be determined either by lattice QCD data or by the EBAC estimate of the bare core.